notkiran/blog/_posts/2021/2021-10-18-how-browser-renders-website.md

 ## 4. Execute the JavaScript

+How and when the JavaScript resources are loaded will determine exactly when this happens, but at some point they will be parsed, compiled and executed.
+Different browsers have different JavaScript engines to perform this task.
+Parsing JavaScript can be an expensive process in terms of a computer's resources, more-so than other types of resource, hence why optimising it is so important in achieving good performance.

 ## 5. Merge DOM and CSSOM to construct the render tree

+The render tree is a combination of the DOM and CSSOM, and represents everything that will be rendered onto the page.
+That does not necessarily mean all nodes in the render tree will be **visually present**, for example nodes with styles of `opacity: 0` or `visibility: hidden` will be included, and may still be read by a screen reader etc., whereas those set to `display: none` will not be included.
+Additionally, tags such as `<head>` that do not contain any visual information will always be omitted.

 ## 6. Calculate layout and paint

+Now that we have a complete render tree the browser knows what to render, but not where to render it.
+Therefore the layout of the page (i.e. every node's position and size) must be calculated.
+The rendering engine traverses the render tree, starting at the top and working down, calculating the coordinates at which each node should be displayed.

+Once that is complete, the final step is to take that layout information and paint the pixels to the screen.

+And voila!
+After all that, we have a **fully rendered web page!**